protontypes/open-sustainable-technology/README.md

 - [Quartz Solar Forecast](https://github.com/openclimatefix/Open-Source-Quartz-Solar-Forecast) - The aim of the project is to build an open source PV forecast that is free and easy to use.

 ### Wind Energy
+- [DSWE](https://github.com/TAMU-AML/DSWE-Package) - An R implementation of various data science methods for wind energy (DSWE) applications, such as providing machine learning methods to accurately estimate the wind power curve.
 - [IEA-15-240-RWT](https://github.com/IEAWindTask37/IEA-15-240-RWT) - A 15 MW reference wind turbine repository developed in conjunction with IEA Wind.
 - [windpowerlib](https://github.com/wind-python/windpowerlib) - A library to model the output of wind turbines and farms.
 - [turbinesFoam](https://github.com/turbinesFoam/turbinesFoam) - A library for simulating wind and marine hydrokinetic turbines in OpenFOAM using the actuator line method.